pepkit/peppy/docs/hello-world.md

 That's it!
 You've got `peppy` running on an example project.
 Now you can play around with project metadata from within python.
+There are lots of other ways to initialize a project, which we will in the next section.